top of page

 • When to Go: Spring and autumn migrations are ideally suited, but the cliffs make an excellent birdwatching spot any time of year.

 The Monchique mountain range provides another rather different birdwatching opportunity, for species that are rare near the coastline.
-From around Caldas de Monchique an observer may see woodlarks, Iberian chiffchaffs, firecrests, rock buntings, and red-rumped swallows.
+From around Caldas de Monchique, an observer may see woodlarks, Iberian chiffchaffs, firecrests, rock buntings, and red-rumped swallows.
 The mountain terrain offers a good variety of habitats for these species, so the elegant views certainly complement birdwatching in this region.

 • When to Go: Birding is possible all year round, but spring and autumn hold migrant species.